Beleghata metro station: Structure

-Beleghata Metro Station is an elevated metro station and has a total of 3 levels.
+Beleghata Metro Station is an elevated metro station and has a total of 4 levels.
 Station entrances and exits begin or end at the first level or ground level.
 Second-level or L1 or intermediate level houses station fare control, station agents, metro vending machines, crossovers, etc. The third level or L2 or the final level houses the platforms and rail tracks.
+The fourth level or L3 contains shopping complexes and eateries.
 The station is 200 meters long and 25 meters wide.

 The station has four entrances and exits.
 The station is being built with state-of-the-art technology.
 In addition to staircases, it will be equipped with lifts and escalators.
 The station also has drinking water and toilet facilities.